benoit-dubreuil/fiber-config-generator/doc/research.md

 that is best suited for the project's needs of automation capability, ergonomics, functional independence, and being coded in Python for simplicity due to the fact that it is the main programming language used within the LINUM.
-Those requirements sufficed the project's goal at the time, as the LINUM team lacked firsthand experience with third-party white matter phantom simulation softwares.
+Those requirements sufficed the project's goal at the time, as the LINUM team lacked firsthand experience with third-party white matter phantom simulation software.
 However, as we patched, fixed and modernized Simulation Generator through a custom GitHub [fork](https://github.com/linum-uqam/voxsim), the amount of complications encountered and the required efforts to mend them increased monumentally.
 After careful deliberation, it was decided to abandon Simulation Generator because of critical bugs, and its utility does not fit with the project's goal, especially since the main purpose of